When She Leads By Herself: Rebalancing Spiritual Leadership in Marriage

 “He says faith is important, but he never initiates anything.”

-These frustrations are real, and they often lead to resentment, distance, and eventually emotional disconnect.
-No one thrives when the spiritual health of the home becomes a solo mission.
+These frustrations are real and can lead to resentment, distance, and emotional disconnect.
+When the spiritual health of the home transforms into a solo mission, nobody thrives.

 1. Don’t Nag and Notice the Small Steps